 - To provide opportunities for personal growth, this is a student run program.
 The students lead, teach each other, cook, clean, make group decisions, etc.

-- This is not a rehab program.
-Although our camps encourage leadership and teamwork, we are not trained to handle emotional/behavioral problems or addictions.
+- This is not a wilderness therapy or rehabilitation program.
+Although our courses encourage leadership and teamwork, we are not trained or staffed to handle emotional/behavioral problems or addictions.

 - This is not a survival school.
 The students eat healthy, abundant meals and have all necessary gear to make camping as comfortable as possible.